 I have to admit, I’ve never really given the bean wrap a chance.
-Always the last sad looking wrap on the shelf in Boots, I always felt a bit sorry for it but never sorry enough to actually buy it and eat it.
+Always the last, sad looking wrap on the shelf in Boots, I always felt a bit sorry for it but never sorry enough, to actually buy it and eat it.
 So what’s changed?
-Someone else bought one for me and I ate it out of politeness and to my astonishment, I rather enjoyed it!
-I mean it was no falafel wrap that’s for sure and it still needed jazzing up a bit but I remember thinking ‘I can work with you my beany little friend, in fact, I shall call you Claire Beany after the great Claire Sweeney.’
-Hey remember Brookside?
+Someone else bought me one and I ate it out of politeness and to my astonishment, I rather enjoyed it!
+I mean it was no falafel wrap but I remember thinking ‘I can work with you my beany little friend, in fact, I shall call you Claire Beany, after the great Claire Sweeney’.
+Hey, remember Brookside?

-Anyway I ate Claire Beany (it’s what she would have wanted) and now, thanks to her, I have created the ultimate bean wrap in all it’s smokey glory.
-Just to clarify, Claire Beany was never a real person, she was a Mexican bean wrap from M&S. Claire Sweeney however is a person, not a wrap… Oh I’m tired.
-Enjoy!
+Anyway, I ate Claire Beany (it’s what she would have wanted) and now, thanks to her, I have created the ultimate bean wrap in all it’s smoky glory.
+Just to clarify, Claire Beany was never a real person, she was a Mexican bean wrap from M&S. Claire Sweeney however is a person, not a wrap… Enjoy!